The City of Love

 Travel Review and User Reviews of Venice, Italy

 When it comes to romantic backdrops, you’ll have a hard time finding anywhere better than Venice, Italy.
 Known as The City of Love, Venice sits along the coast of northeast Italy.
 The city has gone by several nicknames over the years to include The Floating City, City of Canals, City of Bridges, City of Water, and City of Masks to name a few.
-Venice is actually a collection of islands separated by the famous canals.
+This world-famous destination is actually a collection of islands separated by the famous canals.
 This backdrop makes for one of the most unique and picturesque travel destinations in the world.

 Venice Things to Do and See